• Skip to main content

 1. PREP.
 Heat the oven to 375°F and lightly grease a casserole dish.

 3. MIX.
-Mix cream cheese, mayo, Worcestershire sauce, and seasonings along with half the breadcrumbs and parmesan cheese.
-Gently fold in lump crab meat with a rubber spatula until just barely combined.
+Mix cream cheese, mayonnaise, Worcestershire sauce, and seasonings along with half the breadcrumbs and parmesan cheese.
+Gently fold in the lump crab meat with a rubber spatula until just barely combined.

 4. MAKE.
 Stuff each mushroom with 1 heaping tablespoon of filling.